MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/mediaelement.md

 A [`MediaElement`](xref:Xamarin.Forms.MediaElement) can play local video or audio files that are copied into the app's local or temporary data folders, using the `ms-appdata:///` URI scheme.

-The following example shows the [`Source`](xref:Xamarin.Forms.MediaElement.Source) property set to to a media file that's stored in the app's local data folder:
+The following example shows the [`Source`](xref:Xamarin.Forms.MediaElement.Source) property set to a media file that's stored in the app's local data folder:

 ```xaml
 <MediaElement Source="ms-appdata:///local/XamarinVideo.mp4"